 Hereditary pancreatic cancers

-- Ataxia telangiectasia is a rare condition caused by a fault in a gene called ATM.
-It slightly increases the risk of pancreatic cancer.
+This is caused by a fault in a gene called TP53.
+It increases the risk of several cancers, including breast cancer, brain tumours and leukaemia (a type of blood cancer).
+It may also increase the risk of pancreatic cancer.

 Familial pancreatic cancer

 Familial pancreatic cancer is pancreatic cancer that runs in families.
 This includes: